khadas/android_vendor_amlogic_tools_auto_patch/ReadMe.md

 3. patch directory name.

-    in the directory `vendor/amlogic/tools/auto_patch/`, create dir like this xxxx_Bugyyyy, **xxxx** is number ID like 0001/0002 etc. **yyyy** is Bug ID. like 0001_Bug170298, and copy second step patches to this directory.
+       in the directory `vendor/amlogic/tools/auto_patch/`, create dir like this xxxx_Bugyyyy, **xxxx** is number ID like 0001/0002 etc. **yyyy** is Bug ID. like 0001_Bug170298, and copy second step patches to this directory. if you wish your patch not applied on ATV version, you can named the directory to "xxxx_Bugyyyy_aosp"; if you wish your patch only applied on TV platform, you can named the directory to "xxxx_Bugyyyy_tv";